AmareCapitalManagement/Trading-Strategy-Using-Python/README.md

 # CONCLUSION

+In conclusion, Amare Capital Management (Pty) Ltd has built a disciplined, data-driven investment framework centered on a Quantitative Value and Momentum strategy.
+This approach combines deep value metrics—such as P/E, P/B, P/S, EV/EBITDA, and EV/GP—with strong, high-quality momentum across multiple timeframes (1-month to 1-year) to identify undervalued stocks poised for outperformance.

-In conclusion, Amare Capital Managememt (Pty) Ltd has developed a robust and systematic trading framework that leverages Python to implement two distinct yet complementary strategies: the Hammer Reversal with Volatility Filter and the Anchored VWAP approach.
-The Hammer Reversal strategy effectively identifies bullish reversal opportunities through rigorous analysis, incorporating hammer candlestick patterns, volatility filters, and risk management protocols, validated via comprehensive backtesting across multiple tickers.
-Meanwhile, the Anchored VWAP strategy enhances trend identification and trade execution by utilizing dynamic support and resistance levels, enriched with intraday tools and relative strength analysis for real-time adaptability.
-Together, these strategies exemplify Amare Capital Management's commitment to data-driven decision-making, disciplined risk management, and continous refinement, positioning the firm to achieve consistent and sustainable performance in diverse market conditions.
+Complementing this, the firm employs two systematic trading strategies: the Hammer Reversal with Volatility Filter and the Anchored VWAP approach.
+The Hammer Reversal strategy captures bullish reversal setups using candlestick analysis, volatility filters, and strict risk protocols, validated through extensive backtesting.
+The Anchored VWAP strategy enhances trend detection and execution through dynamic support/resistance levels and intraday tools for real-time adaptability.

+Together, these strategies reflect Amare Capital Management’s commitment to consistent, evidence-based investing across diverse market conditions.